cinnamonmanrng/cooking_chef/README.md

 </br>
 ## Version History:
 <b>Version History only shows the 5 most recent updates, if you wish to see older updates, please refer to the patch_notes.txt file</b>
+### Build 26.1 / Windows:
+- Fixed: Missing lootbox from previous updates now works in this one
 ### Build 26 / Windows:
 - Fixed: Player could get a special recipe if they had 0 items in their inventory, the code only checked for 1 or more items when it would decide whether to grant a special recipe or not.
 - Fixed: Special recipe ingredients were used when player used an incorrect item on the special recipe.